 As a favored destination for tourists and business travelers alike, Orlando draws visitors globally.
 The city’s renowned attractions, such as Walt Disney World and Universal Studios, contribute to a thriving short-term rental market.
 Moreover, Orlando boasts numerous picturesque outdoor locations for nature enthusiasts, including Lake Eola Park and Harry P. Leu Gardens.
 The city’s varied demand drivers have propelled it to success as a prime short-term rental destination.
 Many investors target sought-after neighborhoods like Lake Buena Vista, International Drive, and Winter Park in particular.
 Beyond its attractions, Orlando is also acclaimed for its vibrant arts scene and culinary offerings.

 Orlando is another highly competitive, growing real estate market.
-Between November 2023 to January 2024, Orlando, FL was ranked one of the most popular metro areas in the nation where people are moving to according to Redfin.
-The median sale price of a home in this city was $403,500 in January 2024.
-A growing population and economy coupled with relative affordability in terms of cost of living were among the top reasons why Norada Real Estate Investments ranked this city as the sixth best city to invest in real estate in 2024.
+Between December 2024 to February 2025, Orlando, FL was ranked one of the most popular metro areas in the nation where people are moving to according to Redfin.
+The median sale price of a home in this city was $415,000 in February 2025.
+A growing population and economy coupled with relative affordability in terms of cost of living were among the top reasons why Norada Real Estate Investments ranked this city as the sixth best city to invest in real estate this year.

 Tourism isn’t the only component of this city’s economy.
 Orlando boasts a robust economy that encompasses sectors such as technology, healthcare, and finance.
 This diverse job market creates a demand for medium-term rental properties to cater to temporary and relocating workers.